 He used to say them all the time.
 Now my mom says them all the time, and sure enough, I’m starting to as well.
 I guess we do become our parents over time. 😂

-Here are some of my favorite saying – the literal translation from Spanish, as well as the deciphered meaning and wisdom it contains.
+Let’s get to the generational wisdom!
+Here are some of my favorite sayings – the literal translation from Spanish, as well as the deciphered meaning and wisdom it contains.

 1. Al mal tiempo buena cara.